 - Undo Package Destruction - Once packages are destroyed, they cannot be reactivated by Canix.
 You must reach out to the state to reactivate a package.

-- Transfers cannot be updated once they are marked arrived at the customer facility.
+- Transfer Updates - Transfers cannot be updated once they are marked arrived at the customer facility.
 The customer must reject the transfer for you to receive the inventory back to your facility and create a new manifest.

 Tag Numbers